The Iveson Clinic for Physiotherapy and Chiropractic

 Long Melford, Sudbury

 Julie Iveson qualified as a Chartered Physiotherapist in 1984, after training at the Middlesex Hospital.
-Prior to this Julie had been an international gymnast, hence has always had a keen interest in sports injuries.
-Julie initally worked in the NHS and then became Head Physiotherapist at Springfield Medical Centre in Chelmsford.
+Prior to this Julie had been an international gymnast, hence has a keen interest in sports injuries.
+Julie worked initially in the NHS and then became Head Physiotherapist at Springfield Medical Centre in Chelmsford.

-After starting a family, Julie opened her own private practice, which grew from strength to strength.
+After starting a family, Julie opened a private practice which went from strength to strength.
 On moving to Sudbury, Julie took over from the late Denise Durrant in 2001 and then opened the Iveson Clinic in Long Melford in 2003.
-Julie continues enjoying treating patients, utilising her wealth of knowledge, and specialises in musculo-skeletal problems, sports injuries and acupuncture.
+Julie enjoys treating patients, utilising her wealth of knowledge.
+She specialises in musculoskeletal problems, sports injuries and acupuncture.

 Julie, like all of our practitioners, undertakes regular Continuing Professional Development (CPD) in order to keep up-to-date with the latest clinical research and treatments.